haacked/haacked.com/_posts/archived/2011-02-20-routing-regression-with-two-consecutive-optional-url-parameters.aspx.markdown

 ---
 layout: post
-title: "Routing Regression With Two Consecutive Optional Url Parameters"
+title: Routing Regression With Two Consecutive Optional Url Parameters
 date: 2011-02-20 -0800
 comments: true
 disqus_identifier: 18763
 categories: []
+redirect_from: "/archive/2011/02/19/routing-regression-with-two-consecutive-optional-url-parameters.aspx/"
 ---

 It pains me to say it, but ASP.NET MVC 3 introduces a minor regression in routing from ASP.NET MVC 2.
 The good news is that there’s an easy workaround.